Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 A: What you might want to do is eat a lot of cheese before you go to bed.
 Make sure you have lots of minerals.
 About maybe an hour and a half before you go to bed, lots of cheese and honey.
 Okay.
 Ebrahim, do you have a question?
 No. Behind Ebrahim.
 You with the red hair.
 Do you have a question?

-Q: [unintelligible] any kind of obsessive compulsive condition.
+Q: She asked me what you recommend for any kind of obsessive compulsive condition.

 A: You're talking about obsessive compulsive and physical activity or mental?